 Universities have two approaches for paying GTA salaries.
 Some pay an hourly rate whereas others pay a fixed monthly amount.

 While the hourly rate will depend on your specific agreement with your university, we’ve extracted the hourly rates for 2022/23 GTA students from the University of York as an example:

 Hourly Rate for Graduate Teaching Assistants

 Universities which pay a fixed amount typically do so under the nationally-agreed pay spine set out by University and College Union (UCU).
 This pay spine works by assigning job positions a ‘spine point’ value which then corresponds to an annual salary figure.
 The spine value a Graduate Teaching Assistant is assigned will differ depending on the level of responsibilities the position will have.
-However, taking the University of Kent as an example, they assign GTAs a spine point of 24 which corresponds to an annual salary of £27,830 (Note: This is based on the 2018/19 pay spine as the 2019/20 pay spine is yet to be agreed).
+However, taking the University of Kent as an example, they assign GTAs a spine point of 24 which corresponds to an annual salary of £29,619 (based on the 2022/23 pay spine).

 As part of GTA scholarships, your university will cover your tuition fees, usually for the first three years of your study if studying full time or longer if studying part-time.